IfranAlamBishal/unity-serve-client/README.md

        Live link : https://unity-serve.web.app

-Unity Serve is a volunteer management platform, where an user can post for events or can request to join an event as a volunteer.
+"Unity Serve" is a Volunteer Management Platform, where an user can post for events as an organizer or can request to join an event as a volunteer.

-Some key feature of this website :
+# Some key feature of this website :

-- User account,
+- User account
-- User can post events and ask volunteers to join,
+- User can post events and ask volunteers to join
-- User can request to join event as a volunteer,
+- User can request to join event as a volunteer
 - Event post and join request update or delete option
 - Responsive design